devosoft/Empirical/paper.md

 We maintain an extensive suite of unit tests and integration tests to ensure that continuing development retains full backwards compatibility.
 In addition, our software releases are archived on Zenodo in order to guarantee uninterrupted, perpetual access to our software for those who depend on it [@empirical_2020].

-Empirical has already been successfuly incorporated into major projects within our research group's primary domains: digital evolution, artificial life, and genetic programming.
+Empirical has already been successfully incorporated into major projects within our research group's primary domains: digital evolution, artificial life, and genetic programming.
-We aim for potential utility across a much broader swath of the scientific software ecosystem, however, particularly among projects that prioritize open science ojbectives.
+We aim for potential utility across a much broader swath of the scientific software ecosystem, however --- particularly among projects that prioritize open science objectives.
-To this end, we look forward to supporting a wider of collection of end-users and establishing a wider network of collaborations.
+To this end, we look forward to supporting a wider of collection of collaborators and end-users.

 # Related Software Packages